 - Stay at home if you feel unwell and contact your doctor or Healthline

 It’s quite normal to feel distressed and experience symptoms of stress during this time.
-With all the media coverage & public discussion of COVID-19, it may start to affect you and your mental well-being.
+The lock-down, media coverage & public discussion of COVID-19 may start to affect you and your mental well-being.